1100011Dawg/Obsidian_Dawson/School/IB Business/Unite 4.5(22-2-07).md

 	 - Best used by retail/grocery stores(Costco)
 	 - Don't use hig price fluctuations
 -   Penetration:
-	- Prcing used to gain market share.
+	- Prcing used to gain market share.(ex epic games)
 	- Creates market share and brand loyalty, and drives out compitition
-	- Disadv:
+	- Will create a pricing expectation and can heart brand image/base later on
-	- When best to use:
+	- Best used with little product dif
-	- Example in real life:
+	-
 -   Penetration:
 	- Define:
 	- Adv: